 Every stage of life could bring about reasons to downsize.
 Young couples who want to move in together have to discard duplicate items.
 Empty-nesters may consider a smaller home to suit their child-free routines.
 Retirees may want to spend less time and money maintaining a larger home.
 Individuals on whom age is taking its toll — and their families — may find themselves searching for extra assistance in a care facility.
 Even though it can be challenging, downsizing is part of life everyone will eventually experience.

-Whether you’re looking to save money or destress your life, and whether you are downsizing your home with kids or for a loved one, you can benefit from knowing both the advantages and disadvantages of downsizing a home, and the steps to do it most efficiently.
+Whether you’re looking to save money or distress your life, and whether you are downsizing your home with kids or for a loved one, you can benefit from knowing both the advantages and disadvantages of downsizing a home and the steps to do it most efficiently.

 Table of Contents